saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 ['192.168.1.1', '24']
 </pre>

 Combining split and splitlines can sometimes be enough to extract a value without using regex.
-Let's look at the following example:
+Let's look at the following example where we extract the software version an Arista device is running:

 <pre style="font-size:12px">
 s = """